-With respect to financial assets measured at amortized cost, the Organization assesses whether there are any indications of impairment.
+With respect to financial assets measured at amortized cost or using the cost method, the Organization assesses whether there are any indications of impairment.
 When there is an indication of impairment, and if the Organization determines that, during the year, there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, it will then recognize a reduction as an impairment loss in operations.
-The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost is recognized in operations in the year the reversal occurs.
+The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost or using the cost method is recognized in operations in the year the reversal occurs.